Guide

 Ready

-Internalizing the laser engines to an internal coldplate reclaims the entire front panel for networking.
-This enables a 144-port high-density grid in a standard 1RU footprint—the only buildable path for 800T AI interconnects.
+Integrating the light engine inside the chassis with an internal coldplate reclaims the entire front panel for networking.
+This enables a 144-port high-density grid in a standard one RU footprint—the only buildable path for 800T AI interconnects.

-Explore the Guide product family and discover how Guide Light Engine technology can transform your photonic interconnect roadmap.
+Explore the Guide product family and discover how Guide light engine technology can transform your photonic interconnect roadmap.